Lavode/2406-computer-graphics/notes/8_texturing_and_shadowing.md

 ## Shadow in rasterization

+- Shadows needed to provide depth- and size- information.
+Eg sphere is isotrope, looks the same from all angles / inability to differentiaze between size and distance to camera

 - In raytracer it was easy: For each point, check if path to light source
   - For rasterization less straight-forward
 - Z Buffer: Visibility from the POV of the camera.
 Shadow buffer: Visibility from the POV of the light source